What is differential geometry: curves and surfaces: Semisolutions

 In the case of equality, the curve $\gamma_{\vec u}$ runs exactly back and forth along $\ell_{\vec u}$ without additional zigzags for almost all (and therefore for all) ${\vec u}$.

-Let $K$ be a closed set bounded by $\gamma$.
-Observe that the last statement implies that every line may intersect $K$ only along a closed segment or a single point.
+Let $K$ be a closed set bounded by~$\gamma$.
+The last statement implies that every line may intersect $K$ only along a closed segment or a single point.
 It follows that $K$ is convex.

 \parbf{\ref{adex:more-croftons}.} The proof is identical to the proof of the standard Crofton formula.
-To find the coefficient it is sufficient to check it on a unit interval.
+To find the coefficients it is sufficient to check it on a unit interval.
 The latter can be done by integration:

-The answers are $k_a=2$ and $k_b=\tfrac4\pi$.
+The answers are $k_1=2$ and $k_2=\tfrac4\pi$.